facebook/infer/_docs/01-linters.md

 ```

 In an AL file, the command above import and make available all the macros defined in the `library.al` file.

+**Hint**
+A good way to learn how to write checkers is looking at existing checkers in the file `linters.al`.

 **Testing your rule**